jpribyl/action-docker-layer-caching/README.md

     - uses: jpribyl/action-docker-layer-caching@v0.1.0
       # Ignore the failure of a step and avoid terminating the job.
       continue-on-error: true

+    # trigger cache layer invalidation if there is a change
+    - name: Build the Docker image
+      run: docker build . --file app/Dockerfile --tag app

+    # trigger cache layer invalidation if there is a change
+    - name: Build the Docker image
+      run: docker build . --file api/Dockerfile --tag api

     - run: docker-compose up --build